kcalmwinds/DataConverter/README.md

 # DataConverter
 I needed a tool that would convert data sizes.
 It was a good candidate to put up.

+# Details

+Give this tool a string with space separated values and it will return the byte size conversions from bytes to petabytes.

 # Usage

 First arguement will always be what the current data size level is in: